atecle/SongLibrary/README.md

 # SongLibrary

-A Swing application to manage a library of songs for CS213 Software Methodology
+A Swing application to manage a library of songs